sirisian/ecmascript-types/README.md

 ### Member memory alignment and offset

-Two new keys would be added to the Object.defineProperty called align and offset.
-For consistency between codebases two reserved decorators would be created called align and offset that would set the underlying keys with byte values.
+Two new keys would be added to the Object.defineProperty called ```align``` and ```offset```.
+For consistency between codebases two reserved decorators would be created called ```@align``` and ```@offset``` that would set the underlying keys with byte values.
 Align defines the memory address to be a multiple of a given number.
 On some software architectures specialized move operations and cache boundaries can use these for small advantages.
 Offset is always defined as the number of bytes from the start of the instance allocation in memory.
 It's possible to create a union by defining overlapping offsets.

-Along with the member decorators, two class reserved properties would be created, align and size.
+Along with the member decorators, two class reserved properties would be created, ```align``` and ```size```.
 These would control the allocated memory alignment of the instances and the allocated size of the instances.

 ```js
 @align(16) // Foo.align = 16; Defines the class memory alignment to be 16 byte aligned